KerorinNorthFox/osu-framework-wiki-ja/Getting-Started.md

 * [AddAssert](https://github.com/ppy/osu-framework/blob/d2d47c58585e6ceb8fcf4d296bc4a993753c2a1d/osu.Framework/Testing/TestCase.cs#L333) creates a step that fails if the specified value does not return true.

 ### Example Test
+The following code adds a simple cube to the visual test browser that we created above.
+The cube has a rigid body attached, and should drop to the bottom of the screen when created.
+From here, we can choose to check the behavior of the cube by asserting that the cube eventually reaches the bottom via AddAssert.

 ```
 namespace AwesomeGame.VisualTests
 {
     [TestFixture]